JimmyKenMerchant/jimmy-codeviewer/README.txt

 Contributors: Kenta Ishii, Tokyo
 Requires at least: WordPress 4.8-trunk
 Tested up to: WordPress 4.7.3
-Version: 0.9.3 Beta
+Version: 0.9.4 Beta
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Jimmy Codeviewer is a multipurpose text viewer.
 First, I purposed to make a viewer for programming code for my site that introduces my articles.
 It was OK.
 But in making Jimmy Codeviewer, I think that this could be a multipurpose text viewer.
 On this time, many news sites have very simple layout for their contents.
 By the way, you could watch magazines or papers at a news-stand every day and these are so colorful and design-riches.
 I just want these on Internet.
 Colorful design-riches actually make us some attention and affection.
 Browsers is growing their rendering ability right now.
 This challenge — mocking magazines or news papers on Internet — not a dream, but a real on Internet.
 In addition to this, I tried to change WordPress to SVG-Free.
 SVG is one of vector graphics containers.
 It's just like HTML and JavaScrpt.
 This is exactly the reason why WordPress Community prohibits to upload SVG Files by Media Uploader.
 If SVGs are programming codes, these should be stored as scripts in pages.
-But "Posts" and "Pages" are having these unique purpose as public pages, so I decided to make "Articles" inner pages and store texts and SVGs to "Articles".
-For loading "Articles" on "Posts" I made several WordPress shortcodes.
+But "Posts" and "Pages" are having these unique purpose as public pages, so I decided to make "jArticles" inner pages and store texts and SVGs to "jArticles".
+For loading "jArticles" on "Posts" I made several WordPress shortcodes.

 Jimmy Codeviewer consists three departments which have several WordPress shortcodes and functions.